Home » Cakes & Cupcakes » Moist Olive Oil Rosemary Cake

 • 1/2 tsp salt

-• 2 Tbsp fresh rosemary, finely chopped
+• 2 Tbsp fresh rosemary sprigs, finely chopped

-• Preheat oven to 180ºC (356ºF).
-Line an 8 inch round baking pan with parchment paper, set aside.
-NOTE: Alternatively, if you have a non-stick pan, liberally grease it with melted butter and dust it with a light layer of flour.
-This will leave your finished cake with smooth sides.
+• Preheat the oven & prepare the pan: Preheat oven to 180ºC (356ºF).
+Line an 8-inch round baking pan with parchment paper and set aside.
+Note: If using a non-stick pan, liberally grease it with melted butter and dust it with flour for smooth cake sides.

-• Using electric hand beaters, beat on low-medium speed for 30 seconds until well combined.
-Scrape down the sides if needed with a spatula.
+• Beat the sugar, eggs, and lemon: In a large mixing bowl, add sugar, eggs, lemon zest, and lemon juice.
+Using electric hand beaters, beat on low-medium speed for 30 seconds until well combined.
+Scrape down the sides if needed.

 Notes